 Thanks to the generosity of our sponsor, Dion Snowshoes, snowshoe racers may reserve a complimentary pair of Dion racing snowshoes for use during the event.
 This benefit is offered on a first come first serve basis and quantities are limited.
 You will be asked during registration, if you'd like to reserve a pair of snowshoes for the event.

 The first 4 km of the course that winds around Great Glen Trails will be skate groomed in the middle with one classic track set on the outside edge.
-Depending on weather, the Auto Road will be flat groomed the night before in order for the surface to set up as firmly as possible.
-There will not be tracks set on the Auto Road.
+The Auto Road will be flat groomed; there will not be classic tracks set on the Auto Road.

 All racers must bike, ski or snowshoe down from the finish line.
 If you would like to have warm clothes at the finish, you need to bring the items to Bib-pick up and Warm Clothing Drop-off at Great Glen on Saturday by 4:00pm or by 8:30 am on Sunday morning.
 The support vehicles (SnowCoaches) will head up the Auto Road with clothes bags shortly after.
 Plastic bags and tags will be provided by Great Glen but you can bring clothes in your own bag with your name on it if you choose.
 All racers must bike, ski or snowshoe down from the finish line.
 It can be quite cold and windy near treeline (finish area) on race day.

 Awards and Post-race:

 - All participants receive Great Glen Trails pass for race weekend: Saturday, March 2 and Sunday, March 3

 - All finishers receive a medal at the finish line